 Do you know someone who’s exceptionally kind to others?
 Consider the ways that person displays kindness, and see if you can learn from them.
 Perhaps you can find some new ideas you can use as well.

-Make kindness an integral part of who you are with a powerful affirmation.
 Start with the most basic one of all, and repeat these three little words several times a day.
-Let them seep deep into your soul until you feel the undeniable truth to them.
+Let them seep deep into your soul until you feel the undeniable truth about them:

 Read More about Kindness:

 - Spread Kindness Everywhere You Go: A Kindness Manifesto

 - How to Use A Kindness Affirmation To Become More Compassionate